Kneeling: Japan

-Two forms of kneeling or prostration in Japanese culture, Dogeza, and Seiza.
+There are two forms of kneeling or prostration in Japanese culture: Dogeza and Seiza.

 Dogeza is a traditional form of respectful bowing to acknowledge superiors.
 This practice is two steps: kneeling down onto the ground, then bending over to touch the ground with the head.
 It can also be to express apology or attempt to bless someone with your good favor.
 This practice is mainly a form of formal and deeply emotional apology to someone of a higher rank than you within society.
 This is more of an older form of reverence, though, that has fallen out of practice.

 Seiza is another Japanese kneeling position that refers to the traditional way of sitting down in Japan.
 This is a formal way of sitting down which was adopted by Japan after the Edo period.
 Since then, it has now become the traditional way of sitting down within the household and for certain cultural events.
 Many of the culturally significant and traditional events in Japanese society involve sitting positions such as funerals or tea parties.
 This form of sitting however is uncomfortable to those who have not practiced it for a long time; therefore people in Japan usually start practicing this posture at quite a young age.